 The purpose of this handbook is to provide information that will help with questions and pave the way for a successful year.
 Not all district policies and procedures are included.
 Those that are, have been summarized.
-Suggestions for additions and improvements to this handbook are welcome and may be sent to Sherry Moore, Business Mgr.
+Suggestions for additions and improvements to this handbook are welcome and may be sent to calvin.itz@academyisd.net.

 This handbook is neither a contract nor a substitute for the official district policy manual.
 Nor is it intended to alter the at-will status of noncontract employees in any way.
 Rather, it is a guide to and a brief explanation of district policies and procedures related to employment.
 These policies and procedures can change at any time; these changes shall supersede any handbook provisions that are not compatible with the change.
 For more information, employees may refer to the policy codes that are associated with handbook topics, confer with their supervisor, or call the appropriate district office.
-District policies can be accessed online at www.academyisd.net
+District policies can be accessed Online at https://pol.tasb.org/PolicyOnline?key=162.